-Category of Conditions Conditions Reference Timeframe in which Conditions must be met Ramifications for Non- Compliance Use of the EPWP Grant The EPWP grant cannot be used to fund the costs of permanent municipal personnel A maximum of 5% of the grant can be used to fund contract based capacity (for data capturing/management, on-site management costs, technical support for labour intensive design) Grant Framework Grant Agreement During the financial year Audit qualification on the EPWP Grant Eligibility for the following year could be jeopardised A receiving officer may not transfer any Schedule 5 allocation or any part thereof to any other entity or other sphere of government for the performance of a function envisaged in terms of the allocation, without the approval of the National Treasury and the Department of Public Works and Infrastructure DORA Section 17 During the financial year Eligibility for the following year could be jeopardised
+Category of Conditions Conditions Reference Timeframe in which Conditions must be met Ramifications for Non- Compliance Use of the EPWP Integrated Grant The EPWP Integrated Grant cannot be used to fund the costs of permanent departmental and or municipal personnel Grant Framework Grant During the financial year Audit qualification on the EPWP Integrated Grant A maximum of 5% of the grant can be used to fund contract based capacity (for data capturing/management, on-site management costs, technical support for labour intensive design) Agreement Eligibility for the following year could be jeopardised To respond to COVID-19 pandemic, public bodies may use a maximum 10 per cent of their allocations for the provision of personal protective equipment (e.g. temperature scanners, hand washing facilities, hand sanitizers as per the standard determined by the Department of Health), and provisions for physical distancing. • Grant Framework During the financial year • None A receiving officer may not transfer any Schedule 5 allocation or any part thereof to any other entity or other sphere of government for the performance of a function envisaged in terms of the allocation, without the approval of the National Treasury and the Department of Public Works and Infrastructure DORA Section 17 During the financial year Eligibility for the following year could be jeopardised

-Disbursement of the Grant 4.1.4.
+4.1.4.
+Disbursement of the Grant